Blogs > Petzyo Dog Food and Wellbeing Blog

 To minimise insect bites, consider keeping your dog indoors during peak insect activity at dawn and dusk, and using fly screens to further protect them from exposure.

-Hay fever in dogs?
+Hay Fever in Dogs?

 Just like us humans, our dogs can suffer from hayfever too.
 Although, in the veterinary world, it’s called atopic dermatitis, or atopy [2].
 In dogs, it causes itchy skin rather than a sniffly nose.